 All EU citizens, which currently includes British people, can travel freely to anywhere within the EU without paying.
 However, the UK will no longer be in the EU after Brexit.

-From 2021, UK travelers will need an ETIAS visa to enter EU countries.
-The visas will be valid for 3-year periods and allow an unlimited amount of entries.
+From 2021, UK travelers will need an ETIAS visa waiver to enter EU countries.
+The authorizations will be valid for 3-year periods and allow an unlimited amount of entries.

 Why is ETIAS being Introduced?